metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/14-mint-limit.md

+---
+description: "Specifies a limit on the number of mints per wallet."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # Mint Limit

 The **Mint Limit** guard allows to specify a limit on the number of mints for each individual wallet.